vu-arma-dev/continuous_palpation/README.md

 * under "cisst-saw/sawATIForceSensor/",
 	* add an origin-arma to have arma force sensor specifics, "git remote add origin-arma https://github.com/wanglong06/sawATIForceSensor.git"
 	* do "git branch VU", then "git pull origin-arma VU"
+	* **If you are not at VU, you still need to edit atinetft_xml.cpp to allow for roslaunch capability** see https://github.com/wanglong06/sawATIForceSensor/blob/VU/ros/src/atinetft_xml.cpp copy lines 49-53
 * build it using "Compiling" instructions below

 * cd WORKSPACE_NAME/src